sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 can come from the characters, by their fictional actions and by using moves like *Discern* and *I Know This*.

+Here are some things to think about when presenting a puzzle in your game.
 (with thanks to The Art of Game Design by Jesse Schell)

  * Goal - make the goal easy to understand